 Click on the links below to find out more about our research.

-We’re hoping to better understand arthritis- and treatment-related pain.
+We wanted to better understand parent perspectives of arthritis- and treatment-related pain in children.

 We love to hear from anyone interested in becoming involved in our research.
 There are opportunities available for parents and families, students at all levels and across disciplines, researchers, and organizations.
 Contact Dr. Christine Chambers by email and introduce yourself to learn more.

 Dr. Chambers supervises trainees from all over the world at all levels of study and across multiple disciplines.
 Contact Dr. Christine Chambers by email and introduce yourself to learn more.

 Dr. Chambers is an international leader in the study of children’s pain.
 She holds the Canada Research Chair (Tier 1) in Children's Pain and is a Killam Professor in the Departments of Pediatrics and Psychology & Neuroscience at Dalhousie University in Halifax, Nova Scotia, Canada.
 She and her research team are based in the Centre for Pediatric Pain Research at the IWK Health Centre.
 Her award-winning work spans research, training, knowledge translation, and advocacy.